16aburnett/AmyScript/code/amyc/notes.md

 Friday, Dec 2, 2022 - stayed up til 4:22am writing backend for python :)
-Saturday, Dec 3, 2022 - stayed up til 3:00am implementing classes for python backend (and tweeks for x86)
+Saturday, Dec 3, 2022 - stayed up til 3:00am implementing classes for python backend (and tweeks for x86) Sunday Dec 4, 2022 - stayed up til 5:21am reimplementing a lot of the python backend to break up expressions into multiple lines so we can support pre/post incr/decr

+- [ ] sizeof for x86
+    - create a builtin array class that stores pointer and array size?
+    - maybe it should be user's responsibility?

 - [ ] arr[:] syntax